juliandavid-garcia/First_milestone_project/README.md

 ## 1.3.
 Design

-This website was design thinking on a minimalist concept which transmits serenity and tranquillity.
-Therefore, all pages are diaphanous but funtional, avoiding the over use of colors which could be stressful  and overwhelming for the users.
-Hence, black white and gray are the prodominant colour.
+This website was designed thinking on a minimalist
+A concept which transmits serenity and tranquillity.
+Therefore, all pages are diaphanous but functional, avoiding the overuse of colors which could be stressful  and overwhelming for the users.
+Hence, black, white and gray are the predominant colors.
-- The font :
+- The font:
-Regarding the font "Oswald" and "Roboto" were used due to the perfect contrast they offer making the site look clean and ordered.
+Regarding the font "Oswald" and "Roboto" were used due to the perfect contrast, they offer making the site look clean and ordered.
-- Colors :
+- Colors:
-   - rgba (7, 7, 7, 0.1)
+   - Rgba (7, 7, 7, 0.1)
-   - rgba (255,255,255,0.1)
+   - Rgba (255,255,255,0.1)
     - #fafafa (Font color)
     - #1e1e1e (Drop menu)
     - #5c5a5a (Navigation bar hover)

        Note:
-    - Even thoug, theres seem to a wider range of color in the website it is due to the different opacity scales of some of these colors.
+    - Even though, there seem to be a wider range of color on the website it is due to the different opacity scales of some of these colors.

 ## 2. Features

 ### 2.1.
 Existing features

- The User can find all the features of this page attached to the navigation bar. these features are accessible at every page of the website.
-Therefore, all of them are interconected, letting the user move around the pages no matter his/her location.
+ The User can find all the features of this page attached to the navigation bar.
+These features are accessible on every page of the website.
+Therefore, all of them are interconnected, letting the user move around the pages no matter his/her location.

 ### 2.1.1 Home:

 This feature is the main page of the site.
-Here users will come across with a header with the developer's name and a navigation bar that links to all the features available in the site.
+Here users will come across with a header with the developer's name and a navigation bar that links to all the features available on the site.
 It also counts with a hero image which introduces the developer to the visitors.
-Furthermore, in this page there is a section called  **about me** which consist on two paragraphs located below the hero image here the user is introduced to what they are going to find in the web side.
+Furthermore, in this page there is a section called  **about me** which consist of two paragraphs located below the hero image here the user is introduced to what they are going to find in the web side.

 ### 2.1.2 Navigation bar:
-Located in the top of the image containes the different sections of the website displayed in devices up to 576px Navigation buttons:  This is the naviations option displayed in devices smaller than 576px.
+Located in the top of the image contains the different sections of the website displayed on devices up to 576 PX Navigation buttons:  This is the navigation option displayed on devices smaller than 576 PX.

 ### 2.1.3 Contact:
- This feature can be reached throught the navigation bar/buttons.
+ This feature can be reached through the navigation bar/buttons.
 Here the user  has the information and tools required to reach the developer.
-Telephone number, E-mail, and a text-box for user to write directly to the developer.
+Telephone number, E-mail, and a text box for the user to write directly to the developer.

 ### 2.1.4 Social media:
 Is located in the footer.
 Here all the icons are  linked  to its corresponding website and can be accessible from any of the different pages of the site.

 ### 2.1.5 Resume:
 Is a downloadable file with all my personal information.
-Education, work experience, E-mail, telephone, and addres.
+Education, work experience, E-mail, telephone, and address.

 ### 2.1.6 Skills:
- In this section the users can find all my technical capabilities as a developer illustrated in graphics.
-Thus, the recruiter can have an idea of how much i  know about the  technologies i have learn.
+ In this section the users can find all my technical capabilities as a developer illustrated with graphics.
+Thus, the recruiter can have an idea of how much I  know about the  technologies I have learned.

 ### 2.2 Features left to implement in the future
- - In the future i would like to add some notification message once the message has been sent.
+ - In the future, I would like to add some notification message once the message has been sent.
- _ i would like to add a section where  people can share there experience after having worked with me.
+ _ I would like to add a section where  people can share their experience after having worked with me.